alessandroarmando/alessandroarmando.github.io/threads.md

 The ultimate cause of most bugs involving threads is that the threads are accessing the same resource (data, device, ...).

-Tis iss one of the powerful aspects of threads, but it is also dangerous.

-If one thread is only partway through updating a data structure when another thread accesses the same data structure, chaos is likely to ensue.
+This is one of the powerful aspects of threads, but it is also dangerous: If one thread is only partway through updating a data structure when another thread accesses the same data structure, chaos is likely to ensue.

 ### Example: Interleaved Arrows
 The following [program](code/thread_arrows.c) should print an alternate sequences of arrows, but it is obviously flawed.
 Why?